 22.9.
 Unless the applicable law tells otherwise, you and Payoma will use exclusively electronic communication.

 23.1.
 In the case of an unauthorised payment or a payment that was incorrectly executed due to an error by us, we shall, as soon as practicable, refund the payment amount including all fees deducted therefrom.
 This shall not apply:

 23.1.1.
-Where the unauthorised payment arises from your failure to keep the personalised security features (inter alia the Identification Data) of your Payoma Account safe in accordance with Clause 7 of these Terms, in which case you shall remain liable for the first 35 GBP (or equivalent in the currency of your e-Wallet) unless Clause 23.1.3 applies,
+Where the unauthorised payment arises from your failure to keep the personalised security features (inter alia the Identification Data) of your Payoma Account safe in accordance with Clause 7 of these Terms.
+In this case you will remain liable for the first 35 GBP (or equivalent in the currency of your e-Wallet) unless Clause 23.1.3 applies,

 23.1.3.
-If the transaction was unauthorised but you have acted fraudulently or compromised the security of your Payoma Account with intent or gross negligence, in which case you shall be solely liable for all losses,
+If the transaction was unauthorised but you have acted fraudulently or compromised the security of your Payoma Account with intent or negligence, in which case you will be solely liable for all losses,